 For more information regarding Quarantine / International Travel arrangements / COVID19 :

 Tusan Beach is a beautiful beach area about an hour's travel time from the city, near the township Bekenu.
-It has smooth sandy beaches, coral reefs, a waterfall, several cliffsides and a defining feature; a large cliff with a natural arch eroded through it.
+It has smooth sandy beaches, coral reefs, a waterfall, several cliffsides and a defining feature; a large cliff with a natural arch eroded through it dubbed the "Drinking Horse".

 This is a fairly secluded place.
 Preparations are needed before visiting, so please contact proper authorities in case of emergencies and the Visitor's Information Counter for more information regarding your interest in visiting.
 Sunblock would be most recommended.
 Rising tides may also pose a problem.

-In September and October of 2015, a flourish of bio-luminescent phytoplanktons along the beaches has caused the waves along the beach to glow a bright deep blue and caused many people to flock to Luak Esplanade and Tusan Beach to have a look at this amazing phenomenon.
+The area is one of the places of interest in Miri that has garnered popularity the past few years due to a phenomenon in September and October of 2015, during which a flourish of bio-luminescent phytoplanktons along the beaches has caused the waves along the beach to glow a bright deep blue and caused many people to flock to Luak Esplanade and Tusan Beach to have a look at this amazing phenomenon.

 On 21st February 2020, it was discovered that the "Drinking Horse" cliff rock (see photo above) had collapsed into a pile of rubble.
 There was construction going on nearby to create an access road to the previously hard-to-access cliff.
 It was not known if this collapse was due to the construction, or simply just erosion caused by the sea, climate changes, rising waters, or a combination of all of the above.
 The discovery was first made known by a youtube channel known as DurianFlix and passed along widely on social media.
 The collapse was devastating news for people in Bekenu and Miri in general, as the cliff was a tourist sightseeing hotspot.
 Source